selimslab/selimslab.github.io/_NOTES/arts/philosophy/happiness.md

 "If more of us valued food and cheer and song above hoarded gold, it would be a merrier world.” _J.R.R.
 Tolkien

-Don’t waste your time in anger, regrets, worries, and grudges.
+Don't waste your time in anger, regrets, worries, and grudges.
 Life is too short for that

 Happiness is not something ready made.
 It comes from your own actions